imran-dev100/instrumentation/README.md

 ### Installation

-* Clone the project in your local using command:
+* Clone the project locally using the command:
 ```
 git clone https://github.com/imran-dev100/instrumentation.git
 ```
-*Change the directory and move to root directory of the project.
+*Change the directory and move to the root directory of the project.
 ```
 cd instrumentation
 ```